Associate Professor Douglas Bardsley

-Dr Douglas Bardsley is a Senior Lecturer in Geography, Environment and Population within the School of Social Sciences at Adelaide University.
+Dr Douglas Bardsley is an Associate Professor in Geography, Environment and Population within the School of Social Sciences at The University of Adelaide.

 Doctor of Philosophy (Geography), University of Melbourne